 Music is an integral part of worship at CtK.
-Although music finds its expression in various forms, the adult choir is a significant contributor to parish life.
-Under the direction of a paid, part-time professional organist and church musician, the choir leads the congregation in singing the hymns and responses, uses the traditional Anglican chant for the psalm and sings a motet or anthem at Communion, Offertory or during other parts of the service.
-The Director of Music opens and closes the service with an Organ Voluntary or a piece of chamber music together with musical members of the parish.
-The choir sings a wide range of classical repertoire and draws on the resources of a sheet music library which contains early Renaissance through to late romantic and contemporary music.
+Although music finds its expression in various forms, the adult choir is a significant contributor to parish life (see Adult Choir) Under the direction of a paid, part-time professional church musician, the choir leads the congregation in singing the hymns and responses, uses the traditional Anglican chant for the psalm and sings a motet or anthem at Communion, Offertory or during other parts of the service.
+The Director of Music opens and closes the service with an Organ Voluntary.